 The job of this portlet is to tell the broker which resources to run on.
-We may avoid this if we want to automatically select resources for users.

-Here the user can add any resources they want to be a part of their Grid.
+Here the user can add any resources they want to be a part of their "Grid".
 Remember that the proxy will need to be valid on any resource that is identified in order for the broker to be able to access it on the user's behalf.
+When a new resource is submitted by the user, the portlet needs to make sure there is an instance of the farming engine or else there will be nothing to add the resource to.
+Doing this allows resources to be added before starting execution via the Driver portlet: